-Our Board's Voting Recommendation
+Our Board's Voting Recommendation FOR

 Our Board does not intend to present to the annual meeting any business other than the proposals described in this proxy statement.
-Our Board was not aware, a reasonable time before mailing this proxy statement to stockholders, of any other business to be presented for action at the annual meeting.
-However, if any other matters properly come before the annual meeting, the individuals named as proxies, or their duly constituted substitutes acting at the annual meeting, will be authorized to vote or otherwise act thereon in accordance with their judgment on such matters.
+Our Board is not aware of any other business to be presented for action at the annual meeting.
+However, if any other matters properly come before the annual meeting, the individuals named as proxies, or their duly constituted substitutes acting at the annual meeting, will be authorized to vote or otherwise act thereon in accordance with their judgment on such matters to the extent authorized by Rule 14a-4(c).